antgiant/GOES-Big-Screen/README.md

 # GOES-East-Big-Screen
 A [collection of web pages](https://earth.wooley.cloud) designed for real-time full screen viewing of GOES East imagery.

-Originally created to be used with [https://github.com/DeMille/url-cast-receiver](https://github.com/DeMille/url-cast-receiver) on a Chromecast. but should work well on any big screen.
+Originally created to be used with [https://github.com/DeMille/url-cast-receiver](https://github.com/DeMille/url-cast-receiver) on a Chromecast, but should work well on any big screen.
+(For instance an Amazon Fire TV)

 Thank you to [NOAA / NESDIS Center for Satellite Applications and Research](<https://www.star.nesdis.noaa.gov/star/productdisclaimer.php) for making this possible!
 All images come from the [GOES-East Image Viewer site](<https://www.star.nesdis.noaa.gov/GOES/index.php).